incama/zabbix-event-escalation/README.md

 # Zabbix Event Severity Escalation

-A Python script for automated Zabbix event severity management that escalates events to DISASTER level while preventing duplicate escalations.
+A Python script for automated Zabbix event severity management that escalates events to DISASTER level while preserving comments.

 ## Overview

 This tool solves the problem of managing event escalations in Zabbix when using multiple triggers.
-Instead of creating separate triggers for different severity levels, it uses a single trigger and programmatically escalates the severity through the Zabbix API.
+Instead of creating separate triggers for different severity levels, it uses a single trigger and programmatically escalates the severity through the Zabbix API and thus preserving comments/messages prior the escalation.

 ## Prerequisites